networklessons/lab-node-ubuntu/README.md

 ## SSH

 This container has a 'lab' user with password 'lab'.
 SSH is started on boot.
 This user can use `sudo`.
+If you don't want to execute everything with sudo, switch to the root user: `sudo su`.

 ## Change MAC address